kush-rastogi/Grammar-Scoring-Engine-for-Voice-Samples/README.md

-# Grammar-Scoring-Engine-for-Voice-Samples

-# Project Summary: Grammar Scoring Engine using Wav2Vec2
+# 🧠 Grammar Scoring Engine for Spoken English
-This project implements a machine learning pipeline to automatically score spoken grammar on a scale of 0–5 using audio recordings.
-It leverages Facebook's Wav2Vec2 model for extracting meaningful speech representations, and uses a Random Forest classifier for predicting grammar proficiency levels.
+This project focuses on developing a Grammar Scoring Engine that evaluates the grammatical correctness of spoken English using machine learning techniques.
+The engine is designed to predict a continuous grammar score ranging from 0 to 5, based on the Mean Opinion Score (MOS) Likert scale.

+# 🎯 Objective
+To build a system that automatically assesses the grammar quality of spoken language samples (each approximately 45–60 seconds long), enabling scalable and consistent evaluation for language learning and assessment applications.

+# 📊 Dataset
+Training Set: 444 audio samples

+Testing Set: 195 audio samples

+Each sample is labeled with a human-rated grammar score (0–5), following MOS guidelines.

-# Key Components
+# 🛠️ Methodology
-Wav2Vec2 (facebook/wav2vec2-base-960h): Pretrained transformer model used to extract deep audio features from 16kHz sampled speech.

-Feature Extraction: Audio files are processed into embeddings by averaging over Wav2Vec2 hidden states.

-Label Encoding & Balancing: Grammar labels are encoded and the dataset is class-balanced using upsampling to handle class imbalance.
+Feature Extraction: Audio representations are extracted using Wav2Vec2, a state-of-the-art self-supervised speech model.

-Random Forest Classifier: Trained on extracted features to predict discrete grammar scores.
+Modeling: A Random Forest Regressor is trained on the extracted features to predict the grammar scores.

-# Evaluation Metrics:

-Classification Report (Precision, Recall, F1-Score)

-Root Mean Squared Error (RMSE)

-Pearson Correlation Coefficient

-Confusion Matrix

-Boxplot of prediction distribution (replaces traditional histogram)

-# Output
-Evaluation results on validation data, showing classification performance and error metrics.

-Boxplot visualizing the distribution of predicted scores grouped by true labels.

-submission.csv file generated for test predictions, ready for leaderboard submission.
+Evaluation: The model is evaluated using standard regression metrics (e.g., MAE, RMSE, R²) to ensure accuracy and generalization.